nivshalomlom/RecursiveDecentMathParser/README.md

 | number       | 5             |               |            | 5              | *                 | 4               |                  |
 | number       |               | NUMBER        | 5          | 5              | *                 | 4               | 4 * 5            |
 | expression   |               |               |            | 25             | *                 | 4               | 5 + 20           |

+as you can see in every step of the process using the rules defined above, the parser knows what to look for.
+note: you can see that some values and operators are kept and used later, its to keep the right order of operations(multiplicatio/divison and then addition/subtraction)